gruntjs/grunt-contrib-qunit/docs/qunit-overview.md

-You have chosen to write your unit tests using [QUnit](https://qunitjs.com/), you have written a html page which reports the summary and indivudual details of your unit tests, you are happy with this but realize you miss the ability to have your unit test suite run automatically each time you commit changes to your code.
+You have chosen to write your unit tests using [QUnit](https://qunitjs.com/), you have written a html page which reports the summary and individual details of your unit tests, you are happy with this but realize you miss the ability to have your unit test suite run automatically each time you commit changes to your code.